-E. REC Pricing
+D. REC Pricing

 The following table lists the prices for RECs by each identified Group, Category, and Block.
 Shaded blocks indicate prices that are no longer available.
-The Block 4 prices shown are applicable to projects selected off waitlists.
-The Agency will monitor performance during the initial Blocks and may elect to modify the price change between blocks based upon the speed at which each Block is filled or other market-based factors.
+The Block 4 prices shown are applicable to projects selected off waitlists. the Program's December 14, 2021 reopening.
+The Agency will monitor performance during the initial Blocks and may elect to modify thea price change between blocks before opening of new Blocks based upon the speed at which each Block is filled or other market-based factors.
+Shaded cells indicate prior-applied prices that are no longer available.